dsw7/MetAromatic/README.md

 -------------------------------------------------------------------
 ```
 The default lone pair interpolation model is `cp` or Cross Product (a thorough description is available in my
-master's thesis[^1].
-There exists another model, `rm` or Rodrigues Method for predicting the positions of
+master's thesis. [^1] There exists another model, `rm` or Rodrigues Method for predicting the positions of
 lone pairs.
 This model is based on the Rodrigues' Rotation Formula.
 The model type can be passed as follows:
 ```console
 runner --cutoff-distance 4.5 --cutoff-angle 60 --model rm pair 1rcy